odo/ramjet/README.md

 In the example we see a maximum throughput of 100 ops with no errors, a sawtooth - like spawning and a "damped" shape of the total sessions metric due to the random element in our waiting task.
 As expected latency for the `print_call_count` is 0 and for `wait` it's a uniform distribution beween 2.5 s and 7.5 s.

+As the latency of the `wait` task is not very interesting and might screw up the scaling of the axes you might ignore it in the config file:

+`{ no_stats_for, [wait] },`

 ## Rolling your own

 To run tests with your own handler and config file, you can pass ramjet a set of include paths and the location of your config file: